DillFletch/Suzuki-Swift-Sport-ZC31S-CAN-ReverseEngineering/README.md

 ## CAN message documentation
+Most messages with the same arbitration ID can be used in conjunction with each other.
+For example 3D8#000501 is the same as 3D8#000500 but flashes the hazards once.

 ### Arbitration ID 0x3D8
 3D8#000500 - All Doors lock - Send once to toggle dome light